-In 2018, the District was awarded federal funding to update the work plan to include the remaining seven viable grade stabilization structures.
-The planning process began in early 2019.
+In 2018, the District was awarded federal funding to update the work plan to include the remaining seven viable grade stabilization structures and add flood reduction to the plan purposes.
+The planning process began in early 2019 and is scheduled for completion in early 2022, with construction of viable structures to follow.